junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Castiel is in the middle of a chess game with himself, half the chess pieces from each side taken from the board.

 "What was that?"
 Meg approaches the two angels suspiciously.
-Neither of them look up from the game.
+Neither of them looks up from the game.
 One of them wears his iconic trench coat, the other a white hospital gown, ruffled from sleeping in.

 Meg knows Castiel's trench coat still hangs on the foot of his bed.

-"Do you know there was a game in 19th century so famous that it's called the 'Immortal Game'?" the Castiel in the trench coat says, moving a bishop on the board.
+"Do you know there was a game in the 19th century so famous that it's called the 'Immortal Game'?" the Castiel in the trench coat says, moving a bishop on the board.

 "But the game isn't really immortal," the Castiel sitting opposite him moves a knight in defense.